dhes/cds-hooks/GrandNarrative.md

 I have two entries for diabetes screening because I seem to have my own version of diabetes-screening and I'm not sure how much it reflects the CDS Connect version.
 I actually have two personal repositories named diabetes-screening and diabetes-screening-cds-connect.

 All of this fits within a broader implementation strategy championed by the American Cancer Society's [Closing Gaps in Cancer Screening](https://prescancerpanel.cancer.gov/report/cancerscreening/Part2Goal4.html).
-This document outlines a multi-stakeholder strategy for broader adoption of CDS technology for *cancer* screening*.
+This President's Cancer Panel document outlines a multi-stakeholder strategy for broader adoption of CDS technology for *cancer* screening*.
 I plan to extend  the spirit of this report to screening in general.
 Thus from the example listed above I will focus all of those that have 'screening' in the title, plus *ASCVD Risk Assessment* because it is actually screening for high ASCVD risk.